akononovicius/physRisk-content-repository/articles/2010/stochastic-ant-colony-model.md

 -------------------------------------

-The only thing, which has changed since [the previous implementation](/kirman-ants "Kirman's ant colony agent based model on Physics of Risk website") of Kirman's ant colony model, is modeling framework - in the section above we have derived Langevin equation for Kirman's ant colony.
-Thus observations discussed in [the previous article](/kirman-ants "Kirman's ant colony agent based model on Physics of Risk website") also apply towards this model.
-This time we just limit ourselves to simply showing that Langevin equation and agent based model produce same results using same parameter values (see [Fig 1.](#attachment_788)).
+The only thing, which has changed since [the previous implementation](/kirman-ants "Kirman's ant colony agent-based model on Physics of Risk website") of Kirman's ant colony model, is modeling framework - in the section above we have derived Langevin equation for Kirman's ant colony.
+Thus observations discussed in [the previous article](/kirman-ants "Kirman's ant colony agent-based model on Physics of Risk website") also apply towards this model.
+This time we just limit ourselves to simply showing that Langevin equation and agent-based model produce same results using same parameter values (see [Fig 1.](#attachment_788)).

-![image](/uploads/2010/11/sde_abm_comparison.png "Comparison of probability density function (a) and power spectral density (b) of external observable, x, time series, which were produced by agent based model (points) and stochastic model (lines).
+![image](/uploads/2010/11/sde_abm_comparison.png "Comparison of probability density function (a) and power spectral density (b) of external observable, x, time series, which were produced by agent-based model (points) and stochastic model (lines).
 Parameters are set as follows: \\\( h=1 \\\) (same in all cases), \\\( \sigma_1 =0.2 \\\) (red
 points, blue lines), \\\( \sigma_1 =16 \\\) (magenta points, cyan lines), \\\( \sigma_2=5 \\\) (same
 in all